cds-snc/notification-api/README.md

 git push origin v2.0.0
 ```

 When a new tag is created with a `v` prefix and pushed to the repository, the tagging action will start.
-This action will checkout the tag, create testing notes based on PR's with the `test` tag applied to them, and then build and deploy to our performance (perf) environment.
+This action will checkout the tag, create testing notes based on PR's with the `test` tag applied to them, and then build and deploy to our performance (perf) environment, and run the regression.

 ### Create a release for Staging